datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_07/README.md

 -----------------
 ### Resources

-**Reading:** For this week, read chapter ... of 'Algorithms 4th Edition' (see ["Booksite"](https://algs4.cs.princeton.edu/home/) for abbreviated online version).
+**Reading:** For this week, read chapters 1.3, 3.3 and 3.4 of 'Algorithms 4th Edition' (see ["Booksite"](https://algs4.cs.princeton.edu/home/) for abbreviated online version).

-**Lecture Slides:** are available through [the GitHub repository](https://github.com/datsoftlyngby/soft2019spring-algorithms/blob/master/Weeklies/Week_06/Slides/02%20Introduction.pdf), on an incremental basis.
+**Lecture Slides:** available through [the GitHub repository](https://github.com/datsoftlyngby/soft2019spring-algorithms/blob/master/Weeklies/Week_07/Slides/03%20Searching%20Lists.pdf), soon.

-**Code:** you should go through the exercises _**with your group**_, from scratch, although some assistance is available through the ["Booksite"](https://algs4.cs.princeton.edu/home/).
+**Code:** you should go through the classroom/homework exercises _**with your group**_, from scratch, although some assistance is available through the ["Booksite"](https://algs4.cs.princeton.edu/home/).

-**Classroom exercises:** TBD (to-be-determined) -- but will be taken in context of the chapter ... of reading material.
+**Classroom exercises:** TBD, but will be taken in context of the chapters 1.3, 3.3 and 3.4 of reading material.

-**Workshop Hours:** I will be settling on a module during the week, where I will be stationed in a room/office space on the CPHBUS campus, so that we might get a chance to look over the things that you (or I) are wondering about.
-It will be announced on the Moodle Flow ASAP.
+**Workshop Hours:** Tuesdays 12:30-14:00 in the cubicles in the corridor.